4 Foods to Help You Sleep Better Tonight

 But that doesn’t have to happen.
 Consider giving yourself a break from the laptop and phone at night and include a little downtime to let your body adjust.
 While you’re at it, add a few of these foods to help you sleep better to your shopping list.

-- Sip some tart cherry juice.
+Sip some tart cherry juice.
 You might not have this one stocked but it could be worth a shot.
 Tart cherries are a natural source of melatonin, a hormone that controls sleep and wake cycles.
 Studies show that people who drank one cup of tart cherry juice, twice a day, were able to fall asleep faster and stay asleep longer.
+My Cherry Almond Moon Milk recipe has become really popular and it’s one of my favorite ways to wind down.

-- Eat beans or lentils at dinner.
+Eat beans or lentils at dinner.
 Lentils and legumes like chickpeas and black beans are a good source of magnesium, which may play a key role in sleep.
+Though it’s got a little heat, this quick and easy Pumpkin Lentil Curry is a great place to start.

-- Snack on a handful of nuts or seeds.
+Snack on a handful of nuts or seeds.
 Nuts and seeds are another way to get magnesium.
 If you are deficient, there’s a chance you’re already having trouble sleeping.
+Enjoy a handful as a nighttime snack.
+For a little extra flavor, try these Pesto Roasted Almonds.
+So good!

 This list is just a start.
 There are several teas and other foods that can help.
 Have you tried any?
 I’d love to hear what you use to get to sleep.